letsencrypt/acme-spec/draft-barnes-acme.md

 ACME is structured as a REST application with a few types of resources:

-* Registration resources, representing information about an account key
+* Registration resources, representing information about an account
-* Authorization resources, representing an account key's authorization to act for an identifier
+* Authorization resources, representing an account's authorization to act for an identifier
 * Challenge resources, representing a challenge to prove control of an identifier
 * Certificate resources, representing issued certificates
 * A "new-registration" resource